BrianHepler/MMM-Selfieshot/README.md

 # MMM-Selfieshot
 Taking a Selfie with USB cam on MagicMirror.
+(Pi CAM will be supported later.)

 ## Screenshot
 ![](https://raw.githubusercontent.com/eouia/MMM-Selfieshot/master/screenshot.png)